rayotoo/Neuroscience.github.io/index.md

 hormone (LH) and follicle-stimulating hormone (FSH).
 It is responsible for the production of testosterone in males

-## 2. Discuss the impact of a lesion in the Paraventricular nucleus.
-Assume that the
-lesion destroyed all cell bodies, including those that project to the median eminence.
+## Discuss the impact of a lesion in the Paraventricular nucleus.
+Assume that the lesion destroyed all cell bodies, including those that project to the median eminence.
 Choose two major systems that would be affected and identify all hormones that might be involved including the neuroendocrine circuit, and their functions.
 When you describe the neuroendocrine circuit, please list all parts/cells involved.
 Also, how does the circuit communicate.

-Solution.
   A lesion in the Paraventricular nucleus (PVN) could lead to hyperphagia, polydipsia, poly urea and obesity as PVN neurons are important for the inhibitory control of food intake.
 In that, the PVN secretes oxytocin and vasopressin that increases the amount of solute-free water reabsorbed back into the circulation from the filtrate in the kidney